espressif/esp-at/docs/en/Compile_and_Develop/How_to_customize_partitions.rst

 :link_to_translation:`zh_CN:[中文]`

-This document describes how to customize the partitions in your ESP device by modifying the at_customize.csv table provided by ESP-AT.
+This document describes how to customize the partitions in your {IDF_TARGET_NAME} by modifying the at_customize.csv table provided by ESP-AT.
 There are two partition tables: the primary partition and the secondary partition table.

 The primary partition table partitions_at.csv is for system usage, based on which the partitions_at.bin file is generated.
 If the primary partition table goes wrong, the system will fail to startup.
 Therefore, it is not recommended to modify the partitions_at.csv.

 ESP-AT provides a secondary partition table at_customize.csv that you can customize to store self-defined blocks of data.
 It is based on the primary partition table.

-To modify the partition in your ESP device, please follow the first three steps.
+To modify the partition in your {IDF_TARGET_NAME}, please follow the first three steps.
 The fourth section illustrates the three steps with an example.

 - :ref:`modify-at-customize-csv`
 - :ref:`generate-at-customize-bin`